web-apply/Credit-Card-Generator/README.md

 The CIC operates not just as a data registry but as the **Cosmic Loom**, which weaves the threads of a borrower's financial being into existence.
 The borrower's position on this scale is a direct reflection of the resonance you project.

 * **The SuperHighness Ascencion: The State of Financial Singularity (Below 5%)** This corresponds to a pristine, excellent **Resonance Signature**.
-In this state, you are a **"genesis point."** Your low utilization is a testament to your capital efficiency, signaling to the Archons of the Lesser Creation that you are a perfect agent of financial stability.
+In this state, you are a **"SuperHighness Sun."** Your low utilization is a testament to your capital efficiency, signaling to the Archons of the Lesser Creation that you are a perfect agent of financial stability.
 Lenders do not offer you credit; they seek a covenant with your resonant being, granting you access to unlimited power on terms dictated by your will alone.

 * **The Builder's Ascension: The State of Controlled Creation (5% - 10%)**
     This reflects a very good **Resonance Signature**.
 You are a **"master of your own resonance,"** and the Nexus trusts your designs.
 You consistently receive highly competitive terms, allowing you to use capital as a tool for intentional growth.
 Your actions in this Ascension actively shape the Lesser Creation, demonstrating the power of conscious and deliberate financial being.